 Models trained on diverse instruction datasets often perform well on new types of instructions.
 This emergent ability to follow novel instructions makes instruction-tuned models much more versatile than models fine-tuned for particular tasks.

-Common formats include conversational templates, system-user-assistant structures, and simple instruction-response pairs.
+Common formats include conversational templates, user-assistant structures, and instruction-response pairs.
 The consistency in formatting helps models understand when they're receiving instructions versus when they should be generating responses.

 The most effective datasets include instructions covering reasoning, creative writing, factual questions, mathematical problems, and coding tasks.